prashanthpai/redis-rlist/README.md

 # redis-rlist

-A Redis module that adds rate limiting over Redis lists.
-Currently, rate limit is applied only on the list from which items are popped.
+A Redis module that allows applying rate limiting to Redis lists.
+Rate limits can be applied for both pops from a list and pushes to the list.

+This was a quick weekend project that served as learning tool to build redis modules.

 ## Install